-This crustless and gluten free kale, dill and ricotta pie is super easy to make for a quick and healthy lunch or dinner.
+A crustless kale, dill and ricotta pie makes a quick and healthy lunch or dinner.
 Leftovers keep well, so this is perfect to add into your meal prep routine!

-- 5 eggs
+- 6 eggs

 - 250 grams ricotta (about 1 and 1/4 cups)

-- 3 tbsp parmesan cheese grated
+- 4 tbsp parmesan cheese grated

-- 100 grams kale leaves, thick stems removed (about 3 firmly packed cups)
+- 120 grams kale leaves, thick stems removed (about 3 firmly packed cups)

-- 1 small bunch dill (about 20 grams)
+- 1 small bunch dill

 - salt and pepper to season

-- 2 tomatoes - OPTIONAL, to decorate
+- 2 tomatoes

-- Preheat oven to 190 C and grease a pie dish (or alternatively, a cake tin, 8-9 inches diameter will work well) with the 2 tsp of olive oil.
+- Preheat oven to 180C (350F) and grease a pie dish with 2 tsp of olive oil.